yellowmessenger/documentation/cookbooks/How-Tos.md

 `Step 1` : Move bot from sandbox from staging environment.
 Click on the publish button at the top right of the .

+*Note* :
-*Note* : The first push can only be done by the super admin of the bot.
+1. The first push can only be done by the super admin of the bot.
+2. Check the following before pushing the bot :
+   1. Bot is trained
+   2. Bot is tested to be moved to the further environment.

 ---------------------------------------